 - Video games you copied from the original CDs

-- PDF files of product manuals or user guides that you don't own the copyright of or you aren't authorized to resell by the owner, the owner's authorized agent, or the law
+- Electronic copies of product manuals or user guides for which you don't own the copyright or which you aren't legally authorized to resell

 We encourage you to learn more about: